bauxiteDYS/SM-NT-Bhop-Mode/README.md

 - Remember to change weapons to pistol or knife for speed, as you should not be able to drop your weapons.

 **Instructions for Server Operators:**
-- Bhop plugin does yet play nicely with the autobalance plugin or perhaps other unknown plugins, otherwise it should be fine to use with any compatible map.
+- Bhop plugin does not play nicely with the autobalance plugin yet, or perhaps other unknown plugins, otherwise it should be fine to use with any compatible map.

 **Instructions for Mappers:**
 - All you need to create a map for this mode at the moment are two `trigger_multiple` entities on a map set to `ctg`, between which the players will race.
 - Call the triggers: `bhop_trigger_one` and `bhop_trigger_two`.
+- Include `_bhop` in the map name.